laboon/ebook/text/29_test_plan_walkthrough.md

 POSTCONDITIONS: The console shall display "Cat is underweight".

 IDENTIFIER: NORMALWEIGHT-INTERNAL
-TEST CASE: Run the program passing in a
+TEST CASE: Run the program passing in a normal weight cat with a weight of 5 kg.
 PRECONDITIONS: None
 INPUT VALUES: 5
 EXECUTION STEPS: At the command line, run "catweigher 5"